ezavesky/ml_hack2020/README.md

 Packages are included as sub-modules and may need the commands below to be properly sync'd after cloning.

+## scripts

+Helper scripts to finalize and prepare the repo/data

 ```
 git submodule init
 git submodule update